FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     In the next scenario we will cover an even more powerful technique to aid in monitoring, _dashboards_.

     **Conclusion:** so-called _query engineering_ is not just limited to Large Language Models, but also applies to _sophisticated databases_.

-From hereon, the best strategy would be to download the data you need, extract the band gap, and perform some statistical analysis first.
-You might come across some new ideas on how to further hone your query and filter out more noise.
-**Click the checkbox next to the column headers** in the entries list to select all entries.
-The 3 vertical slots now change to a **download symbol**, given you the option between the original (raw) format or the **NOMAD format** (processed).
-To save your query for future use, simply **bookmark the url**.

 ### Scenario 3 - Finding Publications